 You do not need to be a member of CommonWealth Kitchen to participate!

-With over 250 members, our Boston Small Food Business Group offers an active online space to share ideas, questions, resources with fellow food entrepreneurs.
+With over 250 members, our Boston Small Food Business Group offers entrepreneurs an active online space to share ideas, questions, and resources.

 Culinary and Business Support